It is Friday on the Excellence in Broadcasting Network.

 I want them to be able to provide as much for themselves as they want, not have to depend on meager handouts.

-But I look at the 1980s, everybody in the live living through the eighties knows full well what happened, and yet they're able to be convinced that it was all a lie.
+Everybody in the live living for the 80s knows full well what happened and yet they're able to be convinced that it was all a lie and that this is the way to go.

-I'm I'm telling you, I'm stupefied.
+I'm I'm telling you I'm stupefied.

 It's never worked anywhere.